blur-network/blur/README.md

 **Or:** Use the following startup flags when launching the daemon:

-`./blurd --start-mining <BLUR address> --mining-threads <num. threads>`
+`./blurd --start-mining="<BLUR address>" --mining-threads="<num. threads>"`

-Example: `./blurd --start-mining bL4PdWFk3VVgEGYezGTXigHrsoJ3JGKgxKDi1gHXT7GKTLawFu3WMhu53Gc2KCmxxmCHbR4VEYMQ93PRv8vWgJ8j2mMHVEzLu --mining-threads 4`
+Example: `./blurd --start-mining="bL4PdWFk3VVgEGYezGTXigHrsoJ3JGKgxKDi1gHXT7GKTLawFu3WMhu53Gc2KCmxxmCHbR4VEYMQ93PRv8vWgJ8j2mMHVEzLu" --mining-threads="4"`

 You should see a message for each thread that reads: `Mining started for thread[0]` or something similar.